GoogleCloudPlatform/java-docs-samples/bigtable/beam/change-streams/README.md

 ## Hello World

-This example outputs a message to standard output when a change is made to Bigtable.
+This example writes a message to standard output when a change is made to Bigtable.

 ### Running